Can Dogs Eat Lima Beans Blog Banner

 They need proper cooking before they become a reasonable food option.
 Raw beans are harder to digest and come with more risk than benefit, which is why they should never be offered as-is.

-This is one of the biggest differences between a safe cooked bean and an unsafe one.
+This is one of the biggest differences between a lower-risk cooked bean and an unsafe one.
 The cooking is not optional.
 It is what changes the answer.

 If the lima beans are still raw or undercooked, they are not ready for your dog.